FH-Campus-Wien-WEB/web24-exercise-4/README.md

 # Web Technologies - Exercise 4

 The fourth and last assignment is about movie management.
-We are going to include functionality to search for movies using the `https://www.omdbapi.com/`, select some of the movies found and add them to our personal movie collection.
-We  will also be adding a new button to each movie `article` element to be able to remove it from our collection.
+We are going to include functionality to search for movies using the `https://www.omdbapi.com/`, select some of the movies found, and add them to our personal movie collection.
+We  will also be add a new button to each movie `article` element to allow us to remove it from our collection.

-As usual, you find detailed information about each part in the **Tasks** section below.
+As usual, you can find detailed information about each part in the **Tasks** section below.

-To set up your working environment for the project, you will have to perform the same steps you have already used since exercise 1.
+To set up your working environment for the project, you will need to perform the same steps you have used since exercise 1.
 First, you **clone** the project and configure it in an IDE, then you **install** the project's dependencies.
 To do so, run

     npm install

 in the project's root directory, where this `README.md` file is located.

-Use
+Then use

     npm start

-or using `nodemon` (the **recommended** option)
+or, using `nodemon` (the **recommended** option), run

     npm run start-nodemon

 to start the server.
-In any case, the server will be running on port 3000.
+In any case, the server will run on port 3000.
 You should see the message

     Server now listening on http://localhost:3000/

 in your terminal.
-Then navigate to [http://localhost:3000/](http://localhost:3000/) to test the application manually.
+Navigate to [http://localhost:3000/](http://localhost:3000/) to test the application manually.

 ## Project structure